I suppose it is just one of those official writs of passage that comes with married life.

 While Jill and I had been together for a while, even sharing a house (gasp) for a couple of years, it wasn’t until after our marriage in 2012 that the notion of a photo wall, or some collective photo ensemble, wall or otherwise, came up.
 I had some initial reservations, though mostly because I pictured an entire display focused around our wedding, which while lovely in other people’s homes, felt a bit much for my taste.
 The reservations were also as much about wall space being at a premium in our home…we have a considerable amount of paintings and not enough wall space as it is.

 However, for one of Jill’s Christmas presents, I decided to give her a wall, since after all, I too thought it would be nice if done well and had faith that her amazing eye would find the right balance.

-I’m sure there are countless DIY’s on the topic and I have no idea whether our approach was any different, but what follows in the additional blog posts as this outgrew a single post all to quikcly are my tips to making a family photo wall and how we got to the finished product you see above from something as crazy looking as you see here.
+I’m sure there are countless DIYs on the topic and I have no idea whether our approach was any different, but what follows in the additional blog posts as this outgrew a single post all too quickly are my tips for making a family photo wall and how we got to the finished product you see above from something as crazy looking as you see here.

 - Choosing Picture Frames

 - Arranging Frames on the Wall